ROBIT-GIT/turtlebot3_autoRace_2017/README.md

   Turtlebot3 Wiki: [turtlebot3 official wiki](http://turtlebot3.readthedocs.io/en/latest/)

   ## Setting the permission
-  You should set the permission of some devices
+  You should set the permission of some devices.
   To set commands are:

       $ sudo chmod 777 /dev/video0